datartathon/blank/Readme.md

 It's time to bring your changes over to this repo.
 You may want to:
 - Replace content in index.html with that of your HTML file
 - Or add new style files, js files and link them to index.html as needed.
+- Modify Readme.md using markdown to change this page's content.

 ### Step 4: Push your changes to the gh-pages branch